MicrosoftDocs/entra-docs/docs/fundamentals/users-default-permissions.md

 Users can perform the following actions on owned groups.

 > [!NOTE]
-> Owners of dynamic groups must have the Groups Administrator, Intune Administrator, or User Administrator role to edit group membership rules.
-For more information, see [Create or update a dynamic group in Microsoft Entra ID](~/identity/users/groups-create-rule.md).
+> Owners of dynamic membership groups must have the Groups Administrator, Intune Administrator, or User Administrator role to edit rules for dynamic membership groups.
+For more information, see [Create or update a dynamic membership group in Microsoft Entra ID](~/identity/users/groups-create-rule.md).

 | **Action** | **Description** |
 | --- | --- |